 According to DSHS, the urban-rural designation for 17 of the 30 counties was rural.
 Further county urban-rural labeling can be found in Appendix B. The classification of counties as wet, partially wet, and dry determine the counties legal status related to sales of alcoholic beverages.
 For example, wet means all sales of alcoholic beverage are legal everywhere in the county while dry means no sales of alcoholic beverages in the county are legal.
+Partially wet counties can include dry counties that have a couple wet cities or counties that regulate the sale of alcohol prohibiting the sale of alcohol on certain days or what percentage of alcohol in a drink is sold in grocery stores.
 As of June 2014, the Texas Alcoholic Beverage Commission has recorded the following 4 counties as wet: Brazos, Fayette, San Saba, and Washington.
 There are no dry counties in Region 7, which means the other 26 counties are considered partially wet.

-State Demographics
+State Demographics by Region